codemagic-ci-cd/codemagic-docs/content/flutter-testing/running-automated-tests.md

 #### Mobile

 The recommended approach to running integration tests is to use `flutter test` and the `integration_test` dependency.
-To do so, navigate to the **App settings > Tests > Integration and unit tests** and under **Flutter drive arguments** define the following:
+To do so, navigate to **App settings > Tests > Integration and unit tests** and under **Flutter drive arguments** define the following:

 ```bash
 test integration_test